Skip to content

 But this doesn’t appear to be the case for everything we experience.
 Some phenomena clearly display an arrow of time, or a preference for a particular one-way direction.
 If you grab an egg, break it, scramble it, and cook it, that’s easy; you’ll never uncook, unscramble, and un-break an egg, though, no matter how many times you try.
 If you push a glass off the shelf and watch it shatter against the floor, you’ll never see those bits of glass rise up and spontaneously reassemble themselves.
 For these examples, there clearly is a preferred direction to things: an arrow in which things flow.

 A wine glass, when vibrated at the right frequency, will shatter.
 This is a process that dramatically increases the entropy of the system, and is thermodynamically favorable.
 The reverse process, of shards of glass reassembling themselves into a whole, uncracked glass, is so unlikely that it never occurs spontaneously in practice.
 However, if the motion of the individual shards, as they fly apart, were exactly reversed, they would indeed fly back together and, at least for an instant, successfully reassemble the wine glass.
-Time reversal symmetry is exact in Newtonian physics.
+Time reversal symmetry is exact in Newtonian physics, but is not obeyed in thermodynamics.

 Credit: BBC Worldwide/GIPHY